What Disability Benefits Do Offshore Workers Have?

 Under maritime law, injured seamen can recover maintenance benefits between $15 and $30 per day to cover the cost of food and shelter while not aboard the vessel.
 Cure benefits are also paid and cover all reasonable medical expenses related to the injury.
 Cure is paid up until a seaman reaches maximum medical improvement (MMI), which is the point at which a medical provider determines that their condition can no longer improve.
 Because of these two compensations, this benefit is known as maintenance and cure.

-Notably, maintenance and cure doesn’t require a worker to prove fault or negligence to be involved with an accident.
+Notably, maintenance and cure doesn’t require a worker to prove fault or negligence on the employer’s part.
 It only requires that a worker was performing their duties and that they were injured while doing so.
 If negligence causes injuries, a worker should consider filing a Jones Act claim.

 What If Disability Benefits Aren’t Enough for My Offshore Injuries?